chinlock/DataProductsProject/ProjectPitch.md

 6   67.5  62.2
 ```

+**How do we use this to predict a child's height based on the parent's height?**

 Let's take a closer look
 =======

 The data points seems to be clustered around a liner relationship.
-Let's fit a linear model (blue line) to it!
+Let's fit a linear model (blue line) to it.
+We can now use the linear model to __predict__ children's height!

 ![plot of chunk unnamed-chunk-2](ProjectPitch-figure/unnamed-chunk-2-1.png)